NBA/William D. Revelli Composition Contest

 Contest Selection Committee

-- Tiffany Hitz, Rachel Carson Middle School (VA)
+- Tiffany Hitz, Robinson Secondary School (VA)

 Previous Winners